Part of the business district on North Howe St., Southport's main street.

-Beyond the Ordinary
+Southport, NC - Beyond the Ordinary

-Founded as Smithville in 1792 and renamed in 1887, Southport is celebrated for its picturesque waterfront, charming downtown, and status as a popular filming location for various movies and TV shows.
-It also hosts a large annual NC 4th of July Festival that attracts visitors from around the world.
-Oak Island, Southport's sister beach community, is five minutes away accessible by bridge.
-Some would characterize Southport as a quaint or sleepy seaside town, but in its quiet charm is hidden a vibrant arts and recreation scene.
-As it grows Southport strives to balance the old with the new.
-The older sections of Southport nestled towards the riverfront retain their coastal charm and style, rarely found in other coastal towns.
-As a relative newcomer and loving it, I would characterize Southport as being beyond the ordinary.
+Founded as Smithville in 1792, renamed in 1887, Southport is celebrated for its picturesque waterfront, charming downtown, and status as a popular filming location.
+It also hosts an annual NC 4th of July Festival that attracts visitors from around the world.
+Some would characterize Southport as a quaint or sleepy seaside town, but in its quiet charm is hidden a vibrant arts and culture scene.

-A quaint flower shop on N. Howe Street.
+Wild By Nature flower shop on N. Howe Street.

 Waterfront gift shop, a short walk from the Cape Fear River and Intracoastal Waterway.

-The City Pier, a popular fishing spot and pedestrian walkway.
+Southport's City Pier, a popular fishing spot and pedestrian walkway.

 Popular restaurants nestled along Yacht Basin Drive.
 The specialty of course is seafood.